 COMM 223.
 Communication and Diversity.
 An overview of how perceived difference shapes and influences our interaction with others.
 Discussion covers the impact of diversity on language, nonverbal communication, mediated messages, relationships, and conflict.
-Course may be repeated for credit in Gender or Intercultural diversity.
+Course may be repeated for credit in Gender or Intercultural communication.
 (2)

 COMM 241.
 Media Studies.
 An introduction to approaches and practices used to examine and evaluate the media environment.
 Background readings, examination of current criticism, and beginning practice in media criticism are employed.

 COMM 242.
 Media Performance.
 A skills-based course for in-studio practice of audio and video technique in news, music, and narrative broadcast programming.
 Students are coached in voice, diction, and production logistics.
+Not offered 2014-15.

 COMM 246.
 Media Production.
 An overview of media production skills with an emphasis on recording, editing, and producing using new media technologies and distributing them in varying outlets.
 Students will be expected to create video blogs, podcasts, and other new media texts.

 COMM 253.
 Messages, Influence, and Culture.
 An examination of the strategic use of messages in creating social change.
 The course will also introduce students to methods of cultural analysis.
 Diversity designation.

 COMM 271.
 Theater Survey.
 An exploration of the history of theater, the nature of theater as a communication art, and the roles of playwright, director, designer, actor and audience. $100 fee for Chicago theater trips.